rkendall/reffix/README.md

 - Fixes broken `src` and `href` attributes in HTML files
 - Customizable to support other types of references
 - Expands references you type into your files
-- Generates detailed reports about all the filepath dependencies in a project
+- Generates detailed reports about all the file path dependencies in a project
 - Comprehensive filtering options
 - Extremely fast asynchronous performance